palaniraja/linked-in-scrapper/README.md

 linked-in-scrapper
 ==================

+###Demo

+[Click here](http://htmlpreview.github.io/?https://github.com/palaniraja/linked-in-scrapper/blob/master/index.html) to see the demo.

+Note: You need to be signed out of LinkedIn.

+###Why?

 All I wanted was their following api to return the values as documented.
-After so much frustration, I wrote this to scrap the same public info with jquery.
+After so much of frustration, I wrote this to scrap the same public info with jquery.

       IN.API.Profile("http://www.linkedin.com/in/aprofileurl")
       .fields("firstName", "lastName", "picture-url", "industry","headline","skills",